ArmandPhilippot/coldark/packages/coldark-firefox/README.md

 <p align="center">
   <img
-    alt="Coldark Banner"
+    alt=""
     src="https://github.com/ArmandPhilippot/coldark/raw/main/packages/coldark-assets/banner.png"
     width="400"
   />
 </p>

-# Coldark Firefox
+# Coldark - Firefox

 ![License](https://img.shields.io/github/license/ArmandPhilippot/coldark?colorA=213043&color=d0dae7&logo=Github&logoColor=e3eaf2&style=for-the-badge) ![Package version](https://img.shields.io/github/package-json/v/ArmandPhilippot/coldark?filename=packages%2Fcoldark-firefox%2Fpackage.json&colorA=213043&color=d0dae7&logo=Github&logoColor=e3eaf2&style=for-the-badge)

-An optimized theme for web development that comes with two versions: light & dark.
+A theme in shades of blue-grey adapted for Firefox.

+## Introduction

+[Coldark](https://github.com/ArmandPhilippot/coldark/) is a theme in shades of blue-grey, available in dark and light versions.
+Its colors have been carefully chosen to offer sufficient reading comfort in most situations.

+This variant is designed for [Firefox](https://www.mozilla.org/fr/firefox/).
+Although, Coldark uses 16 colors, the Firefox version only uses 7.
+Some elements do not seem customizable like the tab hover or the search box on the new tab page.

-## Presentation
+## Features

-Coldark is a gray-blue theme.
-The colors used respect the Web Content Accessibility Guidelines (WCAG) in order to provide sufficient reading comfort.
-However, with opacity, it is possible that some contrasts are diminished and that they are above level AA.

-This version is designed for [Firefox](https://www.mozilla.org/fr/firefox/).
+- Detects if the user prefers the dark theme and automatically applies the dark version.
+- Allows you to switch between versions using an icon in the navigation bar.
+- Allows you to switch between versions using a shortcut (defaults to <kbd>Alt+T</kbd>).

+If the shortcut doesn't work, check that it's not being used by another extension.
+If necessary, replace the shortcut either for Coldark or for the other extension.

 ## Colors

-Coldark consists of three color palettes.
-The first is common to both versions.
-The other two each apply to a version.

-In Coldark for Firefox, each versions only use 7 colors.
-Some elements do not seem customizable like the tab hover or the search box on the new tab page.

 ### Light Theme